matter-labs/zksync-era/docs/src/guides/advanced/11_compression.md

 As we are a rollup - all the bytecodes that contracts used in our chain must be copied into L1 (so that the chain can be reconstructed from L1 if needed).

-Given the want/need to cutdown on space used, bytecode is compressed prior to being posted to L1.
+Given the want/need to cut down on space used, bytecode is compressed prior to being posted to L1.
 At a high level bytecode is chunked into opcodes (which have a size of 8 bytes), assigned a 2 byte index, and the newly formed byte sequence (indexes) are verified and sent to L1.
 This process is split into 2 different parts: (1) [the server side operator](https://github.com/matter-labs/zksync-era/blob/main/core/lib/utils/src/bytecode.rs#L31)